 In recent weeks, there’s been a surge in video conferencing as many teams operate remotely due to the coronavirus pandemic.
 Needless to say, it only takes a few Zoom calls to realize that a standard laptop microphone simply cannot deliver high-quality audio.
-While some companies have provided employees with a stipend to upgrade their home office setups, many were not as lucky.
+While some companies have provided employees with a stipend to upgrade their home office setups, including adding lighting for video calls, many were not as lucky.

 Fortunately, there’s plenty of tech to improve the quality of these virtual conferences and an aftermarket microphone is a smart way to immediately give your audio a healthy boost.
 Ranging from high-end broadcast-style microphones to lightning port audio accessories for recordings on the go, there’s certainly no shortage of models to choose from.
 Without further ado, here are some of the best microphones for the home studio.

 When it comes to top-notch microphones, Blue is one of the heavyweights in the market.
 The Blue Yeti USB microphone is one of the manufacturer’s more versatile devices.
 This model comes with four different pattern modes from optimal sound quality in a host of situations.
 For example, those who are recording music or simply tuning in for a conference call may prefer the cardioid mode to capture the audio produced immediately in front of the unit.
 To more aptly record conversations between two people in the same room, the bi-directional mode captures audio from the front- and back-side of the microphone.
 Anyone in the market for a high-end microphone for the home studio should give this well-rounded, multipurpose mic a long look.